Liber-coder/shadowsocks_pac/README.md

-# shadowsockts_pac
+# shadowsocks_pac
-The pac.txt of shadowsockts.
+The pac.txt of shadowsocks.